trilitech/tezos-developer-docs/src/pages/tutorials/smart-rollups/set-up.md

 Tezos provides a Docker image that contains the Octez client, which allows you to interact with Tezos from the command line.
 Later, you will use this image to run a sandbox Tezos environment for testing the rollup.

+1. Make sure that Docker desktop is running.

 1. Pull the most recent Tezos Docker image, which contains the most recent version of Octez:

    ```bash